Best Native Grasses for Bird Cover and Beneficial Insects

 - Partial shade: river oats, bottlebrush grass

-Think in layers
+Think in layers, not singles

-- Grasses provide cover at ground level and mid-height
+- Grasses for ground-level and mid-height cover

-- Wildflowers provide nectar, pollen, and seeds
+- Wildflowers for nectar, pollen, and seeds

-Avoid overly manicured patterns
+Avoid overly manicured planting styles

 Planting and Maintenance for Better Habitat